 Surface plasmon resonance is a well known technique to study interactions of protein without labels.
 Like SKi Pro, the technique relies upon the fact that biomolecules have an inherent refractive index that is greater than water.
 In a sensor that is sensitive to refractive index changes, a protein binds, displaces water and a signal can be detected.
-The primary difference between the two techniques is that SKi Pro has much greater binding capacity and offers up the possibility of performing one-of-a-kind affinity capture-mass spectrometry (AC-MS) experiments.
+The primary difference between the two techniques is that SKi Pro has much greater binding capacity and offers up the possibility of performing one-of-a-kind molecular interaction kinetics-mass spectrometry (MIK-MS) experiments.

 Often we are asked how measurements on SKi Pro compare to those on SPR.
 Prior to the introduction of SKi Pro we characterized multiple interactions, ranging from antibody-antigen interactions, to protein-small molecule interactions.
 We plotted these against each other and found very good correlation, as can be seen in the chart.